ZouhairChoufa/MediAlert-SMA_V2/docs/VIRTUAL_ENVIRONMENT_SETUP.md

-# Virtual Environment Setup - MediAlert Pro v2.0
+# Virtual Environment Setup - MediAlert SMA v2.0

 ## What Was Done